A pure source transfer domain decomposition method for Helmholtz equations in unbounded domain: Source transfer layer by layer

-In this subsection, we introduce our PSTDDM for the PML equation in the whole space and give the fundamental theorems.
+In this subsection, we introduce PSTDDM for the PML equation in the whole space and give the fundamental theorems.

-We recall that the domain $\set{x=(x_1,x_2):\abs{x_2}\leq l_2}$ is divided into $N$ layers \eqref{eq_layers} and that $f_i(x)=f(x)|_{\Om_i}$ for any $x\in\Om_i$ and $f_i(x)=0$ for any $x\in\R^2\backslash\bar{\Om}_i$.
-We define smooth functions ${\be_i^+}(x_2)$ and ${\be_i^-}(x_2)$ by
+We recall that the domain $\set{x=(x_1,x_2):\abs{x_1}\leq l_1}$ is divided into $N$ layers \eqref{eq_Nlayers} and that $f_i(x)=f(x)|_{\Omega_i}$ for any $x\in\Omega_i$ and $f_i(x)=0$ for any $x\in\R^2\backslash\bar{\Omega}_i$.
+We define smooth functions ${\be_i^+}(x_1)$ and ${\be_i^-}(x_1)$ by

 where C is a constant independent of $\ze_i$, $\ze_{i+1}$ and the subscript $i$.
-Our PSTDDM consists of two steps \ref{alg1} and \ref{alg2}.
-Clearly, the two steps \ref{alg1} and \ref{alg2} are independent of each other and can be computed in parallel.
+The PSTDDM consists of two source transfer steps described in Algorithm \ref{alg1} below.
+The two steps are independent of each other and can be computed in parallel.
+We recall that the construction of the original STDDM \cite{cx} is a step of source transfer followed by another step of ``wave expansion".
+Those two steps are executed in a sequential manner.

 By \eqref{eqs1a}, \eqref{eqs2a} and \eqref{eqs2b}, we know that $u_i^+$ is given by

 and $u_i^-$ is given by

 By simple calculation, we have the equivalent form of the source transfer operator $\Psi_{i+1}^+$: